parishwadomkar/TrafficDetection/README.md

 6. **Lane Calculation:**
    The lane number is determined by sorting the x-coordinate of the vehicle’s center into the defined boundes for the 6 lanes.

-7. **Gap time Computation:**
+7. **Time Headway Computation:**
-   The gap time is determined by tracking when vehicles pass each lane at the gap line and calcualte the diffrence in time when the vehicle in front passed the line and the vehicle behind did the same.
+   The time headway is determined by tracking when vehicles pass each lane at the gap line and calcualte the diffrence in time when the vehicle in front passed the line and the vehicle behind did the same.

 8. **Annotation & Logging:**
    - Each bounding box is drawn and labeled with the vehicle type, speed (if computed), and lane number.
    - A unique record (per vehicle) is stored in a list and exported to an Excel file vehicle_tracking (sheet "Speed").
-   - A unique record (per gap time) is stored in a list and exportet to an Excel file gap_tracking (sheet "Gap Times).
+   - A unique record (per time headway) is stored in a list and exportet to an Excel file gap_tracking (sheet "Gap Times).

 ---